-- Protect the unfinished building against the threat of theft and vandalism.
+- You can protect the unfinished building against the threat of theft and vandalism.

 - Protect building materials by storing according to manufacturer’s recommendations

-- Protect the structure from potential water and wind damage with bracing and covers
+- You can protect the structure from potential water and wind damage with bracing and covers

 - Protect against the threat of fire by removing debris and combustibles